Calendula: benefits, dosage, contraindications

 Anti-inflammatory

 Calendula has demonstrated anti-inflammatory properties in several animal models.
-Hydroalcoholic extracts have reduced carrageenan-induced edema in rats and inhibited experimentally induced inflammation and edema.
-Triterpenoids such as faradiol, amidiol, and calenduladiol are active compounds.
+Hydroalcoholic extracts reduced carrageenan-induced edema in rats and inhibited experimentally induced inflammation and edema.
+Triterpenoids such as faradiol, amidiol and calenduladiol are active compounds.
 A lyophilized extract of calendula suppressed the inflammatory effect and leukocyte infiltration in an inflammatory model.
-Ten triterpenoid glycosides have shown anti-inflammatory activity against 12-O-tetradecanoate-induced mouse inflammation.
-Calendula also reduces edema according to studies on mice.
+Ten triterpenoid glycosides showed anti-inflammatory activity against inflammation induced by 12-O-tetradecanoylphorbol-13-acetate in mice.
+Calendula also reduces edema according to mouse studies.

 Usages associés